iAvoe/Batch-batch-encoder/README-EN.md

 ## Caveat

-The import commands for generating alternative routes are ultimatly using a single source, it can be video, .vpy or .avs.
-Therefore, input/import arguments/parameters for backup pipe upstream program, depending on user selection, will get unwanted files, despite will correct formatting.
+The import commands for generating alternative routes are ultimatly using a single source, it can be video, `.vpy` or `.avs`.
+Therefore, input/import arguments/parameters for backup pipe upstream program, depending on user selection, might be written with unwanted files, despite will correct formatting.
 Manual batch editing when switching routes is needed.

 ## Support pls